labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-linear-search/step1.md

-# Linear Search
+# Linear Search Algorithm

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Finds the first index of a given element in an array using the linear search algorithm.
+To practice coding, open the Terminal or SSH and type `node`.
+The linear search algorithm finds the first index of a given element in an array.

+Here's how it works:

 - Use a `for...in` loop to iterate over the indexes of the given array.
 - Check if the element in the corresponding index is equal to `item`.
-- If the element is found, return the index, using the unary `+` operator to convert it from a string to a number.
+- If the element is found, return the index.
+Use the unary `+` operator to convert it from a string to a number.
 - If the element is not found after iterating over the whole array, return `-1`.

+Here's the code:

 ```js
 const linearSearch = (arr, item) => {